max-las/humans-of-grenoble/README.md

-Website made to publish and display photos with stories from the streets of Grenoble, France.
+Website made to publish and display photos with stories taken from the streets of Grenoble, France.

 Online at [www.humansofgrenoble.com](https://www.humansofgrenoble.com)